Leicester, Leicestershire and Rutland local authorities chosen to support new test and trace service

 Shielding and Protecting Vulnerable People

-- 23,734 residents of Leicestershire have been identified as requiring shielding – a new list was received on 6th May and this list has increased significantly since the list provided on 9th April which contained 14,837 people.
+- 24,954 residents of Leicestershire have been identified as requiring shielding as of 2 June.
 The increase includes GP referrals, specialist clinician referrals and newly identified NHS patients.

-- to date, 13,718 people on the Shielded List have registered for support, of whom 4,717 have registered for support in obtaining essential supplies and 1,024 with basic care needs.
+- 14,247 people on the Shielding List are currently registered for support, of whom 5,087 are registered for support obtaining essential supplies and 1,118 registered with basic care needs.

-- the County Council has contacted over 9,000 people who have registered, the district councils have contacted an additional 6,500 people (as at 19th May) of people responding to say that they had existing food networks, and no identified care needs.
+- the County Council has made over 10,300 calls to people who have registered and district councils have contacted an additional 7,500 people of those responding to say that they had existing food networks, and no identified care needs.